South Windsor, Connecticut: Education

-Children attending the public school systems in South Windsor begin at the elementary school level (Kindergarten through Grade 5) at one of four elementary schools: Pleasant Valley, Orchard Hill, Philip R. Smith, and Eli Terry, with Wapping now used by the local recreation department, instead of previously running as a school.
+Children attending the public school systems in South Windsor begin at the elementary school level (Kindergarten through Grade 5) at one of four elementary schools: Pleasant Valley, Orchard Hill, Philip R. Smith, and Eli Terry.
+Wapping Elementary School was transferred to the Parks and Recreation department for several years before being turned over to the high school in 2023 for additional classroom space due to growing school enrollment.
 After graduating from elementary school, students then move on to Timothy Edwards Middle School, for grades 6–8.
 They also have the choice to go to a magnet school, Two Rivers Magnet Middle School in East Hartford.
 They then finish up their schooling at South Windsor High School.
 Over 140 students in the 2004, 2005, and 2006 classes have been admitted to the University of Connecticut in Storrs.

 Government and politics

 Town council

 South Windsor is governed by a council-manager form of government.
 The town manager is appointed by the town council and the leader of the council is designated as the mayor, with a deputy mayor also chosen from amongst the council.

 The town council holds its elections every two years, on odd-numbered years.
-Each party nominates only up to six candidates for the nine town council positions (which are all at-large), and each voter may only vote for up to six candidates from the pool of all candidates nominated by all parties.
-The top nine vote-getters win seats on the town council; as a result the council always has a 5–4 or 6–3 majority (assuming only two parties are participating), ensuring representation of the minority party.
+Effective in 2025, each party nominates only up to five candidates for the nine town council positions (which are all at-large), and each voter may only vote for up to five candidates from the pool of all candidates nominated by all parties.
+The top nine vote-getters win seats on the town council; as a result the council always has a 5–4 majority (assuming only two parties are participating), ensuring representation of the minority party.